 - Global logistics costs are 15% of e-commerce sales

-- LSPs and retailers face a mixture of challenges, especially with increasing m-commerce and cross-border e-commerce demand.
+- LSPs and retailers face a mixture of challenges outside of the Covid-19 crisis, especially with increasing m-commerce and cross-border e-commerce demand.

 - Growth in m-commerce is expected to surpass e-commerce sales and account for 54% of online sales by 2021.

 - Pure-play retailers are likely going to engage in online-to-offline as they seek to combine the speed and convenience of online shopping with the physicality of offline shopping